 Self-Drive Safaris In Uganda

 Going on a self-guided tour means that you will have a provided itinerary but will travel by yourself.
 Some self-drive tours might also include such amenities as accommodation or vehicles.
-The itineraries are made by locals that travel the route themselves and take notes.
+The locals that travel the route themselves and take notes make the itineraries.
 Then they share this knowledge with you.
 For example, they might create the track on Google maps.
 Then, when you book the tour, you will be sent the map.

 Self-drive tours can be very various.
 Some only include clean, paved roads.
 Others might seem like off‑roading since there might be many dirt roads.
 They might feel like a safari drive.
 When you choose a tour, the organizers will state what kind of roads there are and what type of car you need.
 Some tours with good roads are fine for all vehicles.
 Others might have dirt roads, which require better cars to get through them successfully, such as SUVs and 4×4 vehicles.